Big isn't always better

 Example three: visualisation

-In Step 2.4 you looked at ways of visualising data for power usage in London and added your visualisations to the course Padlet Wall.
+Towards the end of Week 2 you looked at ways of visualising data for power usage in London and added your visualisations to the course Padlet Wall.
 Please note: this link takes you to an external website Padlet - you can find information on using Padlet here.

 Visualisations such as bar charts, pie charts or plots help you to group and therefore explore and analyse the data.
 This could be as simple as a line plot with a value recorded each day, or a time series which tells you how something is changing daily.